studersi/test-4/tutorial-7/README.md

 + 1 host(s) tested
 ```

 This scan should have triggered numerous *ModSecurity alarms* on the server.
 Let’s take a close look at the *Apache error log*.
 In my case there were over 7,300 entries in the error log.
 Combine this with the authorization messages and infos on many 404s (nikto probes for files that do not exist on the server) and you end up with error log growing fast.
 The single nikto run resulted in a logfile of 8.8 MB.
 Looking over the audit log tree reveals 78 MB of logs.
-It's obvious: you need to keep a close eye on these log files or your server will collapse.
+It's obvious: you need to keep a close eye on these log files or your server will collapse due to denial of service via log file exhaustion.

 ###Step 4: Analyzing anomaly scores

-We are now facing 7,300 alerts.
+So we are facing 7,300 alerts.
 And even if the format of the entries in the error log may be clear, without a tool they are very hard to read, let alone analyze.
 A simple remedy is to use a few *shell aliases*, which extract individual pieces of information from the entries.
-They are stored in the alias file we discussed in the log format Tutorial 5.
+They are stored in the alias file we discussed in the log format tutorial 5.

 ```
 $> cat ~/.apache-modsec.alias